A mild global contraction is coming

 PHOTO

-The most positive is a “soft landing,” where central banks in the advanced economies manage to bring inflation back down to their 2 per cent targets without triggering a recession.
+The most positive is a “soft landing,” where central banks in the advanced economies manage to bring inflation back down to their 2% targets without triggering a recession.
 There is also the possibility of a softish landing.
 Here the inflation target is achieved, but through a relatively mild (short and shallow) recession.

-Meanwhile, China’s post-Covid recovery seems to have stalled, calling into question the government’s relatively modest 5 per cent growth target for 2023.
-And other emerging-market and frontier economies are exhibiting relatively anaemic growth relative to their potential (with the exception of India), with many still suffering from very high inflation.
+Meanwhile, China’s post-COVID recovery seems to have stalled, calling into question the government’s relatively modest 5% growth target for 2023.
+And other emerging-market and frontier economies are exhibiting relatively anemic growth relative to their potential (with the exception of India), with many still suffering from very high inflation.

 Which of the four scenarios is most likely?
-Although inflation has fallen in most advanced economies, it has not done so as fast as central banks hoped, partly because labour-market tightness and rapid wage growth have added to the inflationary pressure in labour-intensive services sectors.
+Although inflation has fallen in most advanced economies, it has not done so as fast as central banks hoped, partly because labor-market tightness and rapid wage growth have added to the inflationary pressure in labor-intensive services sectors.
 Moreover, expansionary fiscal policies are still feeding demand and contributing to the persistence of inflation.

 On the positive side, the risk of a severe credit crunch has declined since the banking failures in March, and some commodity prices have softened (partly owing to expectations of a recession), helping to temper goods inflation.
 The risk of a hard landing (scenario three) therefore appears lower than it was a few months ago.
 But with stubbornly high wage growth and core inflation forcing central banks to make additional rate hikes, a short and shallow recession over the next year (scenario two) has become much more likely.

-Worse, if a mild recession does materialise, it may further erode consumer and business sentiment, thus creating the conditions for a more severe and protracted downturn and adding to the risk of financial and credit stress.
-Faced with the possibility of the second scenario evolving into the third, central banks might blink and allow inflation to remain well above 2 per cent, rather than risk triggering a severe economic and financial crisis.
+Worse, if a mild recession does materialize, it may further erode consumer and business sentiment, thus creating the conditions for a more severe and protracted downturn and adding to the risk of financial and credit stress.
+Faced with the possibility of the second scenario evolving into the third, central banks might blink and allow inflation to remain well above 2%, rather than risk triggering a severe economic and financial crisis.

 Thus, the monetary-policy trilemma of the early 2020s remains.
 Central banks face the exceedingly difficult task of achieving price stability, growth stability (no recession), and financial stability simultaneously.